109163101120/drive-to-hipchat/README.md

-# drive-hipchat
+# drive-to-hipchat

 Posts notifications to a HipChat room whenever a Google Drive document is made public.

 ## How does it work?

-First, let's consider how drive-hipchat watches the Google Drive documents of a single user.
+First, let's consider how drive-to-hipchat watches the Google Drive documents of a single user.

 1. Authenticate with the Google Drive API as the user
 1. Create a [changes channel](https://developers.google.com/drive/v2/reference/changes/watch)
-   so drive-hipchat is notified when any of the user's files are modified
+   so drive-to-hipchat is notified when any of the user's files are modified
 1. On receiving a change notification
     1. Upgrade the file's visibility (i.e. if its visibility has increased since we last saw it, record the new value)